Keeper-Security/discovery-and-rotation-saas-dev/README.md

-# SaaS Plugin Development Environment
+# KeeperPAM Rotation Plugin Development Environment

-This is the development environment to build and test plugins for PAM SaaS rotations.
+This is the development environment to build and test plugins for KeeperPAM automated credential rotations.

 ## Setup

-Currently, the setup guide is focussed on Linux and macOS.
+Currently, the setup guide is focused on Linux and macOS.

 ### Get the Development Environment